Mets place Scott on paid leave, acting GM pleads not guilty

 NEW YORK (AP) — Acting general manager Zack Scott was placed on administrative leave Thursday by the New York Mets following his arrest on charges of driving while intoxicated.

-Electronic court records show Scott was released without bail after pleading not guilty earlier in the day to driving while intoxicated and some traffic violations.
-His driving privileges in New York were suspended.
-He is due back in White Plains City Court on Oct.
+Electronic court records show Scott was released without bail after pleading not guilty earlier in the day to driving while intoxicated and three traffic violations.
+His driving privileges in New York were suspended, and he is due back in White Plains City Court on Oct.
 7.

 Scott, 44, was arrested on a DUI charge around 4:15 a.m.
 Tuesday in suburban White Plains, New York, hours after he attended a fundraiser at team owner Steve Cohen’s house.